 given amino acid, the connection lines remain in the view.
 The pairs of amino acids

-forming the con_guration in focus can be highlighted in the matrix (with green
+that form the configuration in focus can be highlighted in the matrix (with green

 border rectangles in Figure 4a).
-From the color of the matrix cells, the user can
+From the colour of the matrix cells, the user can

-immediately estimate the number of con_gurations in which these pairs are present

-as well.
-Vice versa, by interacting with the matrix and selecting given rectangles,
+immediately estimate the number of configurations in which these pairs are present.
+Vice versa, by interacting with the matrix and selecting the given rectangles,

-the side view is automatically _ltered to show only those con_gurations that satisfy
+the side view is automatically filtered to show only those configurations that satisfy

-the _ltering condition.
+the filtering condition.

-The Matrix view serves as the _rst _ltration tool for selecting only those con_gurations
+The Matrix view serves as the first filtration tool for selecting only those configurations

 that contain a desired combination of interacting amino acids.
-This _ltering
+This filtering

-cannot be automated because the frequency of a given pair in con_gurations does
+cannot be automated because the frequency of a given pair in a configurations does

-not correlate with the importance of these con_gurations.
+not correlate with the importance of these configurations.
 The most frequent pair

 of interacting amino acids can be of the same interest as a pair interacting only

-in one con_guration.
-Therefore, the insight of the proteomic expert in combination
+in one configuration.
+Therefore, insights from the proteomics expert in combination

-with the interaction possibilities of the Matrix view proved to be a very e_cient and
+with the interaction possibilities from the Matrix view have proven to be a very efficient and

 powerful solution.
-Selected con_gurations can be further processed by the following
+Selected configurations can be further processed by the following

 visualization methods.